Killing of Hoi Kim Heng

-On 21 May 1994, Corporal Hoi Kim Heng, a police officer of the Singapore Police Force, was stabbed to death by habitual offender Soh Loo Ban, after a chase near Fook Hai Building in Chinatown, Singapore.
+On 21 May 1994, Corporal Hoi Kim Heng (许健庆 (Xǔ Jiànqìng, Heoi2 Gin6 Hing3)), a police officer of the Singapore Police Force, was stabbed to death by habitual offender Soh Loo Ban (苏罗万 (Sū Luówàn, So͘ Lô͘-bān)), after a chase near Fook Hai Building in Chinatown, Singapore.

 Police chase and murder

-On 21 May 1994, Hoi, a regular police officer with the Central Police Division, was on regular patrol with his partner, 31-year-old Corporal Tan Huang Yee, in their Fast Response Car in the Chinatown area, when they spotted 50-year-old Soh Loo Ban on Nankin Street, behaving suspiciously.
+On 21 May 1994, Hoi, a regular police officer with the Central Police Division, was on regular patrol with his partner, 31-year-old Corporal Tan Huang Yee (陈广义 (Chén Guǎngyì, Tân Kóng-gī)), in their Fast Response Car in the Chinatown area, when they spotted 50-year-old Soh Loo Ban on Nankin Street, behaving suspiciously.
 They stopped and stepped out to check on Soh, who was known to them for his history of crimes such as theft, armed robbery, drug offences and secret society activities.
 Soh's most recent offence had been barely a month prior, when he was arrested for possession and consumption of drugs on 23 April, for which he had been released on bail but later absconded.

 When Tan asked Soh for his identity card, he pretended to reach for his card but instead produced a 10 cm knife, which he used to stab Tan in his left arm before turning to flee.
 Both officers chased after Soh down Nankin Street.
 When reaching the Fook Hai Building, Soh stopped, turned and ran into the pursuing officers, colliding with Hoi and sending both men to the ground.
 As they collided, Soh stabbed Hoi in the left side of his neck with the knife, before continuing his escape with Tan still in pursuit.
 Hoi got to his feet and briefly continued to chase Soh, but collapsed soon after.

 Soh was chased to the Hong Lim Food Centre where the slipperiness of the floor caused both Tan and Soh to fall.
 Tan sustained more stab wounds from Soh in his left leg and arm, and fired two shots at Soh with his revolver.
-One bullet hit Soh on the left side of his chest, killing him; the other struck a passerby, a 37-year-old labourer, who was on the second level of the three-storey food centre, injuring his shin.
+One bullet hit Soh on the left side of his chest, killing him; the other struck a passerby, a 37-year-old labourer (苏金盾 (Sū Jīndùn)), who was on the second level of the three-storey food centre, injuring his shin.

 Other officers arriving at the scene found Hoi barely alive.
 He was rushed to the hospital where he was pronounced dead an hour later.
 Both Tan and the passerby recovered from their injuries.